ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ## Create Navigation Group

-Navigation groups allow drill downs that align with how users wnat (need) to analyze their business.
+Navigation groups allow drill downs that align with how users want or need to analyze their business.
 In this case the Bankid column identifies whether the data is from "K Bank" or "N Bank".

 ![](cmedia/image42.png)